 You can’t control what an addict says or does but you can control how you respond.
 When you try to control an opioid addict, all you do is become a temporary hurdle towards getting their prescription or illicit drugs.
 Trying to control the addict is a waste of time and energy which could be used on healthier, more effective ways of helping them.

 Encourage Treatment and Healthy Habits

 Having a support system is essential for treating opioid addiction and preventing relapses, which is why families are often involved in the recovery process.
 In addition to creating an open, loving environment, encourage healthy habits and addiction treatment like a seeing therapist, entering a treatment center, or going to 12-step meetings.

 Compassionate Opioid Addiction Treatment

 Although you can’t force an opioid addict to quit using, there are other ways you can help them like being there for them, letting go of judgments, setting boundaries, and encouraging treatment.
 Isolation and shame, on the other hand, can push them further into their opioid addiction.
 It’s why we encourage family members to participate in treatment programs to provide extra support and comfort for our clients.
-Not only do we offer individual and family counseling, but being a male-only rehab makes it easier for clients to communicate openly and bond with each other, creating a strong recovery support system and more compassionate addiction treatment.
+Not only does Rally Point Palm Beach offer individual and family counseling, but being a male-only rehab makes it easier for clients to communicate openly and bond with each other, creating a strong recovery support system and more compassionate addiction treatment.